haluska/MediaButtons/README.md

 ### Hardware

 That breadboard version is really fun, but have you ever tried to change the volume from 12 to 100?
-I have and let me tell you, that's like 90 clicks.
+I have and that's like 90 clicks.
 Who has the time for that?!
 Luckily, I saw this coming...

 <img alt="Inland Rotary Encoder" src="./images/encoder-and-adapter.jpg" width="100" />